 A coalition of local community organizations, advocates, and chefs are partnering with one local farm to overcome both of these issues.
 Syracuse Model Neighborhood Facility, Inc. – Southwest Community Center and the Brady Faith Center are using funds provided through “The Empowerment Fund”, a donor advised fund of the CNY Community Foundation, to subsidize the cost of CSA shares from Homer based Main Street Farms.

-Community Supported Agriculture is kind of an alternative market model where you pay for a season’s worth of produce in advance of the season.
-You buy a share of a farmer’s harvest at the beginning growing season, and every week you get a box freshly picked veggies.
-It’s like investing in a business and your dividends are paid out in vegetables.
-The farmers gets money when they’re investing the most into the years harvest, and consumers get fresh healthy for every week.
-Fun fact?
-There’s twice as many CSA programs in the country as farmers markets.
-It’s kind of a big deal.
+CSA, or community supported agriculture, is kind of an alternative market model where you pay for a season’s worth of produce in advance of the season.
+You buy a share of a farmer’s harvest at the beginning of the growing season, and every week you get a box of freshly picked vegetables.
+This particular share program is a little different, in that participating families are able to pay for shares every week, instead of in full at the beginning of the season.

 Families in the program pay $9 for a box that includes 11 different kinds of organically grown vegetables and herbs.
 The selection changes every week, depending on what is in season.
 One of the goals for the future of the program is to be able to accept SNAP benefits from participants to pay for their share.

 The project is modeled after one that Main Street Farms launched last summer in Cortland.
 The Cortland project is in conjunction with an urban farm plot that Main Street Farms was able to open in the city after a successful crowdfunding campaign.
 They use the plot to not only grow vegetables for the farm, but also as center for food and farm education in the city.
 Cornell Cooperative Extension provides cooking demos on CSA pick up days.